hopsparser/hopsparser/scripts/README.md

 Utility scripts
 ===============

 This contains utility scripts that are not part of the parser but make its usage easier.
+They can have additional dependencies that you can install using `pip install hopsparser[traintools]`

+## `zenodo_upload.py`: upload files to a Zenodo deposit

 ## `train_models.py`: training a treebank×configs matrix